Theerapong/Terraform-and-DigitalOcean/README.md

 # Before run

-We have to generate PublicKey from our terminal, then put it into DigitalOcean Dashboard.
+Firstly, we have to generate PublicKey from our terminal, then put it into DigitalOcean Dashboard.
 At main.tf , refer to it as well

 `ssh-keygen -t rsa -b 4096 -C aaaa@bbbb.com`